LordFraggington/LWGLGF/README.md

 OpenSubdiv (https://github.com/PixarAnimationStudios/OpenSubdiv) - FindGLFW and FindGLEW (found in their /cmake)

-GLM (http://glm.g-truc.net/0.9.6/index.html) - FindGLM (found in their /utils)
+GLM (https://github.com/g-truc/glm) - FindGLM (found in their /utils).

-Said files are found in the /cmake directory and are subject to the terms of their own licenses/rights holders.
+Said files are found in the /cmake directory of LWGLGF and are subject to the terms of their own licenses/rights holders.